vulus98/Rethinking-attention/README2.md

 in the decoder layer.
 To run the evaluation script the following command can be used `python3 scripts/full_sentence/validation_script.py --substitute_type <subs_type> --substitute_class <class_name> --layers [0-5]* --epoch <epoch number>`
-As an example if you want to evaluate the performance of *FFNetwork_shrink* in the `ALR` approach, substituting all layers in the encoder with the checkpoint at epoch 21 the following command can be used:
+As an example if you want to evaluate the performance of *FFNetwork_L* in the `ALR` approach, substituting all layers in the encoder with the checkpoint at epoch 21 the following command can be used:
-`python3 scripts/full_sentence/validation_script.py --substitute_type ALR --substitute_class FFNetwork_shrink --epoch 21`
+`python3 scripts/full_sentence/validation_script.py --substitute_type ALR --substitute_class FFNetwork_L --epoch 21`

 ## Average approach